 One scholarship of $2,500 and nine scholarships of $1,000 each will be awarded to graduating seniors to attend the college of their choice.
 All 10 winners, their families, and a teacher of their choice will be invited to a dinner held in their honor.
-Winners will also appear at center court during half-time of the Colorado State Boys Basketball Championship game at the Coors Event Center in Boulder, Colorado on March 11, 2017.
+Winners will also appear at center court during half-time of the Colorado State Boys Basketball Championship game at the Denver Coliseum Denver, Colorado on March 10, 2018.

 Any graduating high school senior enrolled in a Colorado accredited school can enter.

 - Applications Due: February 2, 2018